-Credit Union Savings Accounts
+Credit Union Savings Accounts 2016

-One other difference is that small credit unions often lack robust online banking features.
+Unlike online banks and even many local banks, all but the largest credit unions often lack robust online banking features.
 If you are interested in online banking, be sure to ask your credit unions about the online and mobile services they offer.

 To understand all of the income generating options available to a saver, please view the Income Generating Investments Comparison Chart.

 Most, but not all, credit unions listed on BestCashCow are insured by the National Credit Union Administration (NCUA).
 You should confirm that the credit union that you are working with is NCUA insured by visiting that institution’s BestCashCow page (NCUA coverage is detailed on the overview tab).
 The NCUA insures each named individual's deposits to $250,000 for all accounts at the credit union within ownership class.
 The rules are very similar, but not identical, to those for FDIC insurance.
 You should always stay within NCUA insurance limits.

 BestCashCow strongly recommends that you deposit money only in NCUA insured credit unions and that you stay within insured limits.
 If you are considering depositing over $250,000 at a single NCUA-insured credit union across products (share certificates, time deposits, etc.) or across types of ownership (individual, joint, etc.) you should use the NCUA’s Share Insurance Toolkit in order to be sure that you are not exceeding coverage limits.

 Why are credit union rates sometimes better than those from local and online banks?

 The core difference between banks and credit unions is true regardless of size: Credit unions are nonprofits owned by the members, while banks are for-profit organizations.
 Credit unions can therefore sometimes pass along their profits in the form of lower rates (or better loan terms).
 Banks have some flexibility when competition forces it, but have to deliver an expected return on capital to their owners.